vsukhwani/youtube-transcript-viewer/README.md

 - `index.html` - Main HTML structure (open this in your browser!)
 - `styles.css` - CSS styles with CSS variables for theming
-- `script.js` - JavaScript application logic
+- `simplified-viewer.js` - Simplified JavaScript application logic
 - `config.js` - Configuration file that auto-detects environment

 ## 🚀 How to Use